batterX/LiveSmart-Business/README.md

 INSERT INTO "device_info" ("setting","value","mod_timestamp") VALUES ('device_model','batterX BS','2017-11-10 13:12:07');
 ```

-> `Note:` To use the Live&Smart Cloud Monitoring App, your batterX Business UPS has to be registered using its serial number in the batterX Cloud.
+> **NOTE:** To use the Live&Smart Cloud Monitoring App, your batterX Business UPS has to be registered using its serial number in the batterX Cloud.

 ### Reboot the Live&Smart